How to Get Rid of Dog Smell from Anywhere in Your House

-The most reliable ways to keep your house from smelling like dog include regularly cleaning all the places your dog hangs out and making sure the animal is clean and healthy.
+The most reliable ways to keep your house from smelling like dog include regularly cleaning all the places your dog hangs out and making sure your pup is clean and healthy.
 Those simple tasks go a long way toward ensuring your house smells like a home, not a kennel.

 It’s also a good idea to invest in some cleaning tools and products.
-Reliable pet hair removers are essential, as is an enzymatic cleaner such as Angry Orange Odor Eliminator and a water-based, solvent-free carpet cleaner such as Folex Instant Carpet Spot Remover, which isn’t just for carpets and can also be used on clothes, drapes, upholstered furniture, dog beds and more.
+Reliable pet hair removers are essential, as is an enzymatic cleaner such as Angry Orange Odor Eliminator and a water-based, solvent-free carpet cleaner such as Folex Instant Carpet Spot Remover—which isn’t just for carpets and can also be used on clothes, drapes, upholstered furniture and dog beds.

 How do you get rid of dog smell completely?